 The Consultation is considering four different options for how to amend the law.
 The first is a ‘Consolidation Bill’ which would bring together several pieces of legislation as a ‘tidying up’ exercise.
 It would allow all crofting law to be found in one place, but the existing legislation would not be amended.

 The second option is a ‘Pre-Consolidation Bill’.
 This would require two separate pieces of legislation; one to create new law and resolve any outstanding issues, and another to collate legislation into one area.
 It is questionable as to whether this would achieve the aim of simplifying the law.

 The third option is to create a new Bill which both amends current legislation and restates crofting law.
 This could result in fewer pieces of legislation, ideally reducing matters to one Act.
 This could also address all outstanding issues, but could take a long time to put into place due to the complexity of the legislation required.

 Finally, there is the ‘clean-sheet’ approach.
 This would introduce an entirely new piece of legislation and repeal all pre-existing legislation applying to crofting.
 Although this could also take a considerable amount of time, it provides the greatest potential to write crofting legislation in a way where it can best deal with future challenges.
 It should also result in all crofting law being accessible in one place.

 Anyone with an interest in crofting is being asked to respond to the Consultation, which is open for responses until 20 November 2017.
 More details can be found here, on the Scottish Government’s website

 Anneli Spence is a solicitor in our specialist Land & Rural Business team.
-If you have any question about the Crofting Consultation, or for more information, contact Anneli on 01738 621212 or alternatively contact a member of the Land and Rural Business Team.
+If you have any question about the Crofting Consultation, or for more information, contact Anneli on the details below.